5G misinformation: Origin

+Public concern about the effects of wireless signals predates 5G technology.
+Similar concerns were raised about earlier mobile standards in the 1990s and 2000s.
+According to the Centers for Disease Control and Prevention (CDC), "exposure to intense, direct amounts of non-ionizing radiation may result in tissue damage due to heat.
+This is uncommon and mainly a workplace concern for those working with large sources of non-ionizing radiation."

 There have been conspiracy theories suggesting that the spread of the SARS-CoV-2 virus from the epicentre of the pandemic in Wuhan, China, is linked to the large number of 5G towers in the city.
-However, the truth is that 5G technology is not fully deployed in Wuhan.
+However, the truth is that 5G technology was not fully deployed in Wuhan as of 2020.